John MacLachlan Gray: Musicals

-Newspaper columnist
+Journalism

 In the late 1990s, Gray became a newspaper columnist, contributing weekly pieces on cultural politics to the Vancouver Sun and The Globe and Mail.
-In the early 2000s he contributed a column to Western Living Magazine called "O For the Love of Dog," in which he wrote about his dog Gus.
+In the early 2000s, he contributed a column to Western Living Magazine called "O For the Love of Dog", in which he wrote about his dog Gus.

-Novelist
+Novels

-Around that time he abandoned the theatre in favour of the novel – in a series of thrillers set in post-modern Vancouver, mid-19th century England and the United States before the Civil War.
+Gray then abandoned the theatre in favour of the novel – in a series of thrillers set in post-modern Vancouver, mid-19th-century England and the United States before the Civil War.
 As with Billy Bishop Goes to War, Gray casts an ironic contemporary eye on imagined historical events.

+Recognition and awards

-He is the recipient of a Golden Globe, and the Governor General's Medal.
+Gray is the recipient of a Golden Globe, as well as the Governor General's Medal.

 In 2000, he was made an Officer of the Order of Canada for "his contribution to Canada's cultural landscape".
 He holds honorary doctorates from Dalhousie University and Mount Allison University.